By now, we should know that when Arduino reboots, all the memory where we store variables is erased, so it’s not possible to keep the values.

 EEPROM.Update(address, variable) //Updates the value of a variable, that is, it first reads it, and only writes it if its value is different from the one we are going to store.
 This helps reduce the number of writes and extend the lifespan of the memory.

-The Put, Get, and Update functions take into account the size of the variable and work even with variables and structures defined by us.
-However, we will need to keep track of the variable size to know the next address to write to, avoiding “overlapping” variables.
+The Put, Get, and Update functions take into account the variable’s size and work even with variables and structures defined by us.
+However, we will have to consider the variable’s size to know the next address to write to and avoid variables “overlapping.”

 Code Examples

 In the first example, we use the EEPROM library to write 0 to the entire memory.
-Generally, we will not use this type of code because it involves a write operation to the entire memory, which has a limited write cycle.
+In general, we won’t use this type of code because it involves a write operation on the entire memory, which, remember, has a limited write cycle.

-But the goal is to present the use of the function EEPROM.length() to obtain the amount of available memory (regardless of the model) and the use of EEPROM[index] to access memory positions.
+But the goal is to present the use of the EEPROM.length() function to get the amount of available memory (regardless of the model) and the use of EEPROM[index] to access memory positions.

 #include <EEPROM.h>